gatling/gatling/src/docs/content/reference/execute/cloud/user/overview/index.md

 ## Navigation Bar

-The Gatling Enterprise navigation bar on the left side can be collapsed using the Burger Navigation Menu button. {{< icon bars >}}
+The left-side Gatling Enterprise navigation bar can be collapsed using the Burger Navigation Menu button. {{< icon bars >}}

 The navigation bar is composed of: